Kjaerandsen/DCSG2900-ThreatTotal/README.md

 protected mode to no.
 Which can be done through the redis-cli with `CONFIG SET protected-mode no`

-***TESTING***
+## Testing
 This project has implemented API and Unit testing through main_test.go

-The implemented tests are maninly for the url - and hash - intelligence endpoints and test various functionality contained in the endpoint as well as expected return values.
+The implemented tests are mainly for the url-, and hash intelligence endpoints and test various functionality contained in the endpoints as well as expected return values.

-There is also a test implemented to test wether an unspecified endpoint returns code 404 - Not found.
+There is also a test implemented to test whether an unspecified endpoint returns code 404 - Not found.

-***TEST OVERVIEW***
+## Test overview

 Test function: TestUrlIntelligenceOK
 What it does: This function tests if the url-intelligence endpoint returns the expected status code 200 when called as logged in user.

 Test function: TestUrlIntelligenceUnauthorized
-What it does: This function tests if the url intelligence endpoints returns the expected status code 401 when called without the user log in.
+What it does: This function tests if the url intelligence endpoints returns the expected status code 401 (unauthorized) when called without the user log in.

 Test function: TestHashIntelligenceOK
-What it does: This function tests if the hash-intelligence endpoint returns the expected status code 200 when called as logged in user.
+What it does: This function tests if the hash-intelligence endpoint returns the expected status code 200 (statusOK) when called as logged in user.

 Test function: TestHashIntelligenceUnauthorized
-What it does: This function tests if the hash intelligence endpoints returns the expected status code 401 when called without the user log in.
+What it does: This function tests if the hash intelligence endpoints returns the expected status code 401 (unauthorized) when called without the user log in.

 Test function: TestUrlIntelligenceValidOutput
 What it does:
 * API test to check whether the url-intelligence endpoint returns valid ouput
 * This test runs multiple tests, and tests the following:

-* If status code is 200
+* If status code is 200 (StatusOK)
 * If the data can be unmarshalled to the struct ResultResponse
 * If data can be accessed in the struct
 * If the first sourceName is "Google Safebrowsing API" as expected